adisa404/react-node-mongodb/my-app/README.md

 listGroup

 initialize movies and genres to an empty array.
-And call fake services in componentDidMount We are doing this bc it will take some tim to get the data, and genres and movies need to be iitializes
+And call fake services in componentDidMount We are doing this bc it will take some time to get the data, and genres and movies need to be initialized

+we use textProperty and valueProperty to make the component more generic

+default props